SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Adaptable_Front_End_Api.md

 1. **Standard Request:** Your UI (e.g., OpenWebUI) sends a standard request to WilmerAI's `/api/chat` endpoint, as if it were communicating with an Ollama server.
 2. **Internal Processing:** WilmerAI receives the request and passes it to its workflow engine.
-The engine may execute a chain of actions -- like using a local model to extract keywords, searching a database, and then sending the results to a cloud model like GPT-4o for the final answer.
+The engine may execute a chain of actions, like using a local model to extract keywords, searching a database, and then sending the results to a cloud model like GPT-4o for the final answer.
 3. **Standard Response:** WilmerAI takes the final generated text and formats it into an Ollama-compliant JSON response.
 4. **Display:** Your UI receives the formatted response and displays it to the user, unaware of the multi-LLM